ANSS Composite Earthquake Catalog

 ANSS submissions: Input data from the contributing networks

-The input data provided by the various networks for the ANSS catalog are available via anonymous ftp.
+The input data provided by the various networks for the ANSS Composite Catalog are available via anonymous ftp.

 - Details of the catalog creation